Ever since she was a little girl, 50-year-old Elizabeth Seba remembers being her dad’s accomplice in whatever crazy activity he had in mind.

 “It was the most exhilarating thing I have ever done,” Cross says.
 “And it gave me a sense of pride knowing that my daughter wanted to go with me.”

 Even though Cross and his family are still working through the emotion of Ruben’s death, good news soon found its way to them.
-Last month, Noble and Jane became great-grandparents again.
-This time to newborn baby girl, Aliya.
+Recently, Noble and Jane became great-grandparents again.
+This time to baby girl Aliya.
 Now he is busy at work building a tree house in his backyard for all of his grandchildren and great-grandchildren.